Julie joined Venrock in 2020 and focuses on investments in the consumer, commerce, and SMB tools & services sectors.

 Check out David’s blog or follow him on Twitter at @pakman.

 Bob Kocher, MD is a Partner at Venrock and focuses on healthcare IT and services investments.
-He currently serves on the Boards of Virta Health, Aledade, Renew Health and Lyra Health as well as Devoted Health, both of which he also co-founded, and the Blue Cross insurance company Premera.
-He is a Board Observer at Grand Rounds, Stride, Doctor on Demand, and Suki.
-He is formerly a Director at Jiff and Castlight Health (CSLT).
+He currently serves on the Boards of Devoted Health, Virta Health, Aledade, Lyra Health, Newco Health, Sitka, and Premera Blue Cross.
+He is a Board Observer at Grand Rounds, Stride, Doctor on Demand, Suki, and The Public Health Company.

-Additionally, he is an Adjunct Professor at Stanford University School of Medicine and a Senior Fellow and Advisory Board Member at the Leonard D. Schaeffer Center for Health Policy and Economics at USC.
-He serves on the Advisory Boards of Harvard Medical School Health Care Policy Department and National Institute of Healthcare Management (NIHCM).
-He is also a member of the Health Affairs Editorial Board.
+Additionally, he is an Adjunct Professor at Stanford University School of Medicine and a Non-Resident Senior Fellow and Advisory Board Member at the Leonard D. Schaeffer Center for Health Policy and Economics at USC.
+He also serves on the Advisory Board of the National Institute of Healthcare Management (NIHCM).